 - Know how to estimate these models and interpret the results.

-To participate in the hands-on exercises, you are strongly encouraged to bring a laptop computer.
 The vast majority of what you will learn in this course can be applied in any software package.
-This seminar will mostly use R for empirical examples and exercises.
-To replicate the instructor’s workflow in the course, come with R and RStudio installed on your computer.
-However, no previous experience with R is needed because all code will be provided.
-Although the course will be taught in R, complete Stata syntax for all analyses will be provided on request.
+However, this seminar will mostly use R for empirical examples and exercises.
+To replicate the instructor’s workflow in the course, you should have R and RStudio already installed on your computer when the course begins.
+No previous experience with R is needed, however, because all necessary code will be provided.
+For those who prefer Stata, complete Stata code for all analyses will be provided on request.

 - What are multilevel models?